Russia–Turkey relations: Early history

 Slavic and Turkic peoples have been in contact for centuries along the Eurasian Steppe, especially the Volga.
-Medieval Turkic kingdoms like Khazaria, Cumania, Volga Bulgaria, the Kipchak Khanate, the Khanate of Kazan, the Crimean Khanate, the Astrakhan Khanate and the Khanate of Sibir were established in parts of present-day Russia, with a continuing demographic, genetic, linguistic and cultural legacy.
+Medieval Turkic kingdoms like Khazaria, Cumania, Volga Bulgaria, the Golden Horde, the Khanate of Kazan, the Crimean Khanate, the Astrakhan Khanate and the Khanate of Sibir were established in parts of present-day Russia, with a continuing demographic, genetic, linguistic and cultural legacy.